ab5tract/Terminal-Print/README.md

 a quick and dirty solution.
 If you run into this issue, please let me know.
 I will certainly get overly excited about your ancient TTY :D

-Copyright 2015-2016, John Haltiwanger.
+## Contributors

+ab5tract, japhb, Bluebear94, Xliff

 Released under the Artistic License 2.0.